 When names such as quick test or rapid test can lead to myths around lateral flow tests, such as they are limited in their capacity and not accurate, but they are actually compact, easy-to-use and offer considerable flexibility.

-Here at Fit2FlyTest, we offer lateral flow tests for travel for both UK Outbound and UK inbound flights, despatched for next day delivery (if ordered before 2 pm Monday to Friday).
+Here at Fit2FlyTest, we offer lateral flow tests for travel for both UK Outbound and UK inbound flights, with delivery in 1-2 working days.